two hyenas sitting in lush grass looking off to the left of the frame

 1. Shared language and history

-There is significant overlap in terms of the languages, histories and cultures of Tanzania and Kenya.
+There is significant overlap in terms of the languages, histories and cultures of parts of Tanzania and Kenya.

-For starters, Swahili is an official language in both nations, as is English (this as a result of British colonialism).
-Incidentally, the prominence of English in both countries means that tour guides invariably speak good English, which allows them to communicate well with most international visitors.
+For starters, Swahili is an official language in both nations, as is English (as a result of British colonialism).
+Incidentally, the prominence of English in both countries means that tour guides invariably speak good English, which allows them to communicate well with many international visitors.

 camels and mean walking on beach in Kenya